THE FORMATION OF THE CHRISTIAN RELIGION

 DYING FOR OUR SINS

-According to the Jerusalem group, Jesus did not die to atone for our sins.
+According to the Jerusalem followers, Yeshua did not die to atone for our sins.
 He died to demonstrate that a man could overcome the slings and arrows of the physical world and could survive.

-We mention this because it is difficult for some to accept the Pauline doctrine that Jesus died to atone for our sins.
+We mention this because it is difficult for some to accept Emperor Constantine’s new doctrine that Yeshua died to atone for our sins.
 By understanding that there was another teaching on the subject of the crucifixion, it may help some people accept other important Bible teachings.

 We know that for many Christians, the Pauline doctrine is central.
 However, for others it is a stumbling block and perhaps this need not be so.

-The original doctrine of Jesus was that love is the key to the Kingdom Of Heaven.
+The original doctrine of Yeshua was that love is the key to the Kingdom Of Heaven.
 This includes loving God, loving what is good and true and beautiful, and loving others.

-Jesus explained that loving others has nothing to do with marrying or having sex with someone.
+Yeshua explained that loving others has nothing to do with having sex with someone.
 It is about having good will toward everyone at all times, even your enemies whom you must defeat and kill.

-Rituals.
 Emperor Constantine did not emphasize love nearly as much.
+The Romans were not that loving.
 His version of the Christian religion emphasized rituals more than love.

 However, Emperor Constantine did not like this.
 He did not want the common people to have any power.